+I have read, understand, and accept the above terms and conditions for hourly wages and fringe contributions as a Craft assignee.

+(Name of Contractor)

+(Signature of Assignee)

+(date)

+(SSN)

-I have read, understand, and acc Craft assignee. cept the above terms and conditions fo or hourly wages and f ringe contributions as a (Name of Contractor) (Signature of Assignee) (SSN) (date) (This signed acceptance is to be provided by the assignee to the contr actor's employment o office at the time of
+(This signed acceptance is to be provided by the assignee to the contractor's employment office at the time of employment.)

-MEMORANDUM OF UNDERSTANDING

-BETWEEN

-TENNESSEE VALLEY AUTHORITY

-AND THE

-TENNESSEE VALLEY TRADES AND LABOR COUNCIL

-REGARDING CLARIFICATION OF

-EXISTING JOB CLASSIFICATIONS

-AND THE ESTABLISHMENT OF NEW JOB CLASSIFICATIONS IN THE

-PROJECT MAINTENANCE AND MODIFICATION AGREEMENT,

-CONSTRUCTION PROJECT AGREEMENT
+MEMORANDUM OF UNDERSTANDING BETWEEN TENNESSEE VALLEY AUTHORITY AND THE TENNESSEE VALLEY TRADES AND LABOR COUNCIL REGARDING CLARIFICATION OF EXISTING JOB CLASSIFICATIONS AND THE ESTABLISHMENT OF NEW JOB CLASSIFICATIONS IN THE PROJECT MAINTENANCE AND MODIFICATION AGREEMENT, CONSTRUCTION PROJECT AGREEMENT AND THE OFFICE CONSTRUCTION, MAINTENANCE, AND MODIFICATION SUPPLEMENT TO THE CONSTRUCTION PROJECT AGREEMENT

-AND THE

-OFFICE CONSTRUCTION, MAINTENANCE, AND MODIFICATION SUPPLEMENT

-TO THE CONSTRUCTION PROJECT AGREEMENT